tiagolr/simplebinds/README.md

 ```

 ###Whats it useful for?
-E.g to update ui components or visualizers when data changes, it's the main reason why this library was made.
+For example to update ui components or visualizers when data changes, it's the main reason why this library was made.

 ###How it works?